hypi-universe/docs/content/gql-interfaces.md

 GraphQL supports `interfaces` similar to other type systems.
 Interfaces are abstract types that hold a certain set of fields.
 A type must include these fields to implement the interface.

 Interfaces are powerful, and a great way to build and use GraphQL schemas through the use of abstraction.
-Abstract types can't be used directly in schema, but can be used as building blocks for creating explicit types.
+Abstract types can't be used directly in the schema, but can be used as building blocks for creating explicit types.

-Example, you could have an interface Car that represents any model of a Car in a trade show:
+For example, you could have an interface Car that represents any model of a Car in a trade show:

 ```java
 interface Car {